yangzichang12/Shopee-Object-Detection/README.md

 # Shopee-Object-Detection
-Experimental Object Detection for Shopee Code League powered by Tensorflow
+Experimental Object Detection for Shopee Code League powered by TensorFlow

 Data Given and following Procedure:
 The Data given are labelled images that are not centred and has multiple items on the same image.
 They come in pre-labelled folders that are formatted to work with flow_from_direcctory.
 As a result, the data is pre-split into training and testing data.